-Item Valuation approach and input used Financial instruments - Level 1 Shares of listed companies Fair values of investments in listed equity securities are valued on the basis of closing quoted market prices available at the Pakistan Stock Exchange / Bloomberg.
-Financial instruments - Level 2 Units of mutual funds Fair values of investments in units of mutual funds are determined based on redemption prices disclosed at the Mutual Funds Association of Pakistan (MUFAP) as at the close of the business days.
-Market Treasury Bills (MTB), Pakistan Investment Bonds (PIB) and GoP Sukuks Fair values of Pakistan Investment Bonds and Market Treasury Bills are derived using PKRV, PKFRV and PKISRV rates.
-Debt Securities (TFCs) and Sukuk other than Government Investments in debt securities (comprising of Term Finance Certificates, Bonds and any other security issued by a company or a body corporate for the purpose of raising funds in the form of redeemable capital) are valued on the basis of the rates announced by the Mutual Funds Association of Pakistan (MUFAP) in accordance with the methodology prescribed by the SECP.
-Overseas Government Sukuks, Overseas and Euro Bonds The fair value of Overseas Government Sukuks, and Overseas Bonds are valued on the basis of price available on Bloomberg.
+item valuation approach and input used

+Financial instruments - Level 1

+Shares of listed companies Fair values of investments in listed equity securities are valued on the basis of closing quoted market prices available at the Pakistan Stock Exchange / Bloomberg.

+Financial instruments - Level 2 Mutual fund units Fair values of investments in mutual fund units are determined based on redemption prices disclosed at the Mutual Funds Association of Pakistan (MUFAP) as at the close of the business days.
+Market Treasury Bills (MTB), Pakistan Investment Bonds (PIB) and GoP Sukuks Fair values of Pakistan Investment Bonds, Market Treasury Bills and GoP Sukuks are derived using PKRV, PKFRV and PKISRV rates.
+Debt Securities (TFCs) and Sukuk other than Government Investments in debt securities (comprising of Term Finance Certificates, Bonds and any other security issued by a company or a corporate body for the purpose of raising funds in the form of redeemable capital) are valued on the basis of the rates announced by the Mutual Funds Association of Pakistan (MUFAP) in accordance with the methodology prescribed by the SECP.
+Overseas Government Sukuks, Overseas and Euro Bonds The fair value of Overseas Government Sukuks, and Overseas & Euro Bonds are valued on the basis of price available on Bloomberg.
 Forward foreign exchange contracts The valuation has been determined by interpolating the foreign exchange revaluation rates announced by the State Bank of Pakistan.
 Derivatives The fair values of derivatives which are not quoted in active markets are determined by using valuation techniques.
 The valuation techniques take into account the relevant underlying parameters including foreign currencies involved, interest rates, yield curves, volatilities, contracts duration, etc.